Alumni Hall (Fairfield University): History

 The Hall, which opened on December 5, 1959, is one of the earliest prestressed concrete structures.
 Engineering magazines from the time noted that the eleven 160-foot pre-cast arches created a record-breaking span for structures in the United States.

 Besides being an athletic venue, Alumni Hall has hosted many political and musical events and annually hosts the Fairfield University Baccalaureate Mass and the Fairfield Prep Commencement Ceremony.
 During the 1988 United States presidential election, Vice President George H. W. Bush visited Fairfield University days before being elected president.
 The Fairfield University Students Association hosts semi-annual concerts in the hall, and notable performers have included the Beach Boys in 1967, The Byrds in 1973, Ludacris in Spring 2008, and John Legend in December 2008.

 On November 6, 2015, Fairfield University named Alumni Hall's court in honor of legendary basketball coach and the university's former director of athletics George Bisacca.

-Currently in the spring of 2021, Alumni Hall is undergoing a total reconstruction, with the entire arena being demolished.
-Projected to open in the fall of 2022, the new facility will be home to Fairfield's Division I basketball and volleyball sports teams, and the Fairfield Prep basketball team.
-The arena will also host convocations, concerts, and gatherings for both the university community and the surrounding community at large.
+Alumni Hall was demolished in the spring of 2021 and replaced by Leo D. Mahoney Arena which opened on the same site in November 2022.